On Hardness and Approximation of Broadcasting in Structured Graphs: Preliminaries

-See Figure~\ref{fig:combined_figures} (parts (c) and (d)) for illustrations of $k$-cycle and $k$-path graphs.
-Observe that any $k$-cycle (respectively, $k$-path) graph can be fully described by a set of integers specifying the number of vertices on each cycle (respectively, path).
+See Figure~\ref{fig:combined_figures} (parts (c) and (d)) for illustrations of \kcycle and \kpath graphs.
+Observe that any \kcycle (respectively, \kpath) graph can be fully described by a set of integers specifying the number of vertices on each cycle (respectively, path).
 This representation allows us to relate such graphs directly to integer sets, a connection that underlies both our hardness proofs and our algorithmic techniques.
-These graph families are also simple representatives of well-studied classes: both have bandwidth~2, $k$-cycle graphs form a subclass of cactus graphs, and $k$-path graphs form a subclass of series–parallel graphs.
-Consequently, our hardness results extend beyond $k$-cycles and $k$-paths to broader sparse families, including series–parallel graphs, for which no hardness results were previously known.
+These graph families are also simple representatives of well-studied classes: \kcycle graphs form a subclass of cactus graphs, and \kpath graphs form a subclass of series–parallel graphs.
+Consequently, our hardness results extend beyond \kcycle and \kpath graphs to broader sparse families, including series–parallel graphs, for which no hardness results were previously known.

-\begin{definition}[Graph Bandwidth] Given a graph $G$, an \emph{ordering with bandwidth $k$} of $G$ is a permutation $v_1,\ldots,v_n$ of vertices of $G$ such that for each edge $v_i \sim v_j$ we have $|i-j| \leq k$.
-The \emph{bandwidth} of $G$ is the minimum $k$ such that such an ordering exists. \end{definition}

-Certain graphs of bounded bandwidth have also been studied in the context of telephone broadcasting.
-For instance, necklace graphs—collections of cycles where each consecutive pair shares a vertex—have bandwidth $k=2$ and the problem can be optimally solved for them~\cite{harutyunyan2009necklace,harutyunyan2023chainring}.